MixinNetwork/flutter-plugins/packages/desktop_multi_window/README.md

 ### Invoke remote window method.

 The windows run on different flutter engine.
-So we need use `DesktopMultiWindow.invokeMethod` and `DesktopMultiWindow.invokeMethod` to handle method calls between windows.
+So we need use `DesktopMultiWindow.setMethodCallHandler` and `DesktopMultiWindow.invokeMethod` to handle method calls between windows.

 ```